-Over recent days, members of Campus Police and other College employees have gathered the materials for transfer to the commonwealth.
+Over recent days, members of Public Safety and Service and other College employees have gathered the materials for transfer to the commonwealth.

-According to Interim Campus Police Chief Raymond LaBarre, being able to support workers on the leading edge of the public health emergency resonates strongly.
+According to Interim Public Safety and Service Chief Raymond LaBarre, being able to support workers on the leading edge of the public health emergency resonates strongly.

 “Our officers work closely with health care professionals and first responders throughout the community,” LaBarre said.
 “Keeping them safe is something we are hard-wired to want to do.”

 The materials were picked up on March 25 at Clapp Laboratory by members of the Massachusetts National Guard working with the Massachusetts Emergency Management Agency.